Originally Published: April 19, 1996 - Last Updated / Reviewed On: May 28, 2014

 - Staying active: Participating in regular physical activity.
-For adults, this means 150 minutes of moderate-intensity aerobic activity per week, in addition to muscle-strengthening activities on 2 or more days per week that strengthen all major muscle groups.
+For adults, this means 150 minutes of moderate-intensity aerobic activity per week, in addition to muscle-strengthening activities on two or more days per week that strengthen all major muscle groups.

-- Eating a well-balanced diet, chock full of fruits, veggies, grains, and protein.
+- Eating a well-balanced diet, chock-full of fruits, veggies, grains, and protein.

 - Managing your stress: Keeping your stress level down (in all realms of your life) can help keep your immune system strong.